SystemsApproach/book/README.rst

 version of the material.
 (If it were code, the book would build and run.)
 New content under development is checked into branches until it can be merged into ``master`` without breaking self-consistency.
-The web version of the book available at https://book.systemsapproach.org is periodically generated from ``master``, and corresponds to a typical maintenance release, although we do not bother to tag it as such (e.g., 6.0.1).
+The web version of the book available at https://book.systemsapproach.org is then continuously generated from ``master``, corresponding to a typical maintenance release (although we do not bother to tag it as such).

 Minor releases (e.g., v6.1) are tagged whenever there is sufficient new content to justify the effort.
 This happens quarterly, give-or-take, and is primarily to create a snapshot so that everyone in a course can know they are using the same version.
-The off-line formats (e.g., pdf, epub) are also generated with every minor release.

 Build the Book
 --------------